CartoDB/carto-vl-training/training-v2/08-animation.md

     `color: ramp(@animation, Oryel)`

-    The `Oryel` palette swatches progress linearly from light yellow to orange-red.
-When we map those colors to our linear animation, the bird's current location at that time is yellow, and the previous locations become orange to orange-red as they transition out (orange-red is the "oldest").
+    The `Oryel` palette swatches progress from light yellow to orange-red.
+Check out how the bird locations are mapped to those colors over time in our final animation:

-Here's our final animation, with controls:

     ![animation-colors](images/training-v2-08-animation-colors.gif)